Keith Kellogg: Between Trump administrations

-US Special Envoy for Ukraine and Russia
+Second Trump administration

 In November 2024, President-elect Trump selected Kellogg to be his special envoy for Ukraine and Russia.
 Kellogg was notably more supportive of Ukraine than other Trump-aligned foreign policy experts.

 Politico reported that several of his actions caused him to lose the confidence of the White House in February 2025.
 People close to Donald Trump criticized him for hiring former State Department spokeswoman Heather Nauert as an advisor, as she was considered too favorable to Ukraine.
-Keith Kellogg was excluded from a meeting with Russian Foreign Minister Sergey Lavrov in Saudi Arabia on February 18, 2025.
+Kellogg was excluded from a meeting with Russian Foreign Minister Sergey Lavrov in Saudi Arabia on February 18, 2025.
 The White House also criticized him for not objecting to Ukrainian leaders' criticism of the Trump administration during a meeting with Volodymyr Zelenskyy in Kyiv at the same time.
 The White House ordered Kellogg to cancel a press conference scheduled for after the meeting.

 On March 15, his role was limited to Special Envoy for Ukraine after Russian complaints.
 Subsequently, Steve Witkoff became Trump's de facto envoy for Russia.

-US Special Envoy for Ukraine

-Kellogg and Secretary of State Marco Rubio meeting with Ukrainian Foreign Minister Andrii Sybiha and Turkish Foreign Minister Hakan Fidan in Instabul, Turkey, on May 16, 2025.